Check out what we learned during our Summer 2018 Field Courses and Programs!

 University of Wisconsin-Stevens Point “Natural Resources, Culture, and Climate Change”, September 14-17

-These field courses are done as a partnership of UW-Extension, the Great Lakes Indian Fish and Wildlife Commission, the Apostle Islands National Lakeshore, the Bad River and Red Cliff Bands of the Lake Superior Ojibwe, and many other tribal and community partners.
+These field courses are done as a partnership of UW-Extension, the Great Lakes Indian Fish and Wildlife Commission, the Apostle Islands National Lakeshore, the Bad River and Red Cliff Bands of the Lake Superior Ojibwe, the Superior Rivers Watershed Association, and many other tribal and community partners.

 YOUTH ENVIRONMENTAL EDUCATION PROGRAMS